 Complex Relationships

 From stories about fathers and sons, the last colliery in Yorkshire and a young girl struggling with her upbringing, these films look at the breadth and dynamic nature of family relationships.
 They also offer a glimpse into the intricacy of the domestic whilst underpinning identity in the modern age from a northerner in London to a family in crisis.
-This strand features films by Chris Shepherd, Harry Sheriff, Ruth Grimberg and Will Hutchinson.
+This strand features films by Chris Shepherd, Harry Sherriff, Ruth Grimberg & Ashley Dean.

+Each evening will include a hosted Q&A and panel discussion around the theme of the film programme with the filmmakers and special guests.

 Full listings in the Notes to Editors below.